Politically independent communities

 Subscription community platform owned by Rumble

 Locals is shaped for politically independent communities.
-Its biggest strength: rumble-aligned and content-moderation tolerant.
 Popular with politically heterodox podcasters who've been deplatformed elsewhere or want a backup that won't moderate them out

 There's a free tier, and you can ship work on it before deciding to upgrade.
 Confirm what's included on their site.